PedroLeale/Peer-Grading-ETH/foundry/README.md

 ## Getting Started

+If you are using vscode, change directory into the folder with `cd /foundry` of this file to use foundry properly.
+Otherwise, linting and other aspects might fail.

 Click "Use this template" on [GitHub](https://github.com/foundry-rs/forge-template) to create a new repository with this repo as the initial state.

 Or, if your repo already exists, run: